 - Pack related products together

-For example, if you manufacture hair weaves, pack it with a detangler or sheen, if you manufacture lipstick, package it with a lip liner instead of selling them separately.
+For example, if you manufacture hair weaves, add a detangler or sheen in the package; if you manufacture lipstick, package it with a lip liner instead of selling these separately.
 Retailers too can make practical packages.
-For instance, if you sell ladies jeans, match them with blouses and have a single price for the package.
+For instance, if you sell ladies’ jeans, match them with blouses and have a single price for such packages.

 - Introduce levels of service

 Introduce a reward or loyalty program that recognises loyal customers.
-If someone has visited your salon or spa for five years, he/she deserves some recognition.
-You could have a Gold, Silver and Bronze card reward system where a Gold Card holder enjoys a free massage every month or so.
+For instance, start a Gold, Silver and Bronze card reward system for your salon, where a Gold Card holder enjoys a free massage every month.
 Alternatively, create a lounge in your spa and treat loyal customers to a cold or hot drink.
-There is so much you can do even when running a small business in an estate.
+There is so much you can do even when running a small business in a city estate.
 For instance, treat a loyal customer to a free pedicure every time she gets her hair done in your salon.
 Customers should know about these levels of service, and how to gain benefits in the higher level.

 - Follow-up program for new customers as they transition to your products

 Remarketing or retargeting is the future of marketing.
 Online, you can have a subscription form.
 On land, you can request customers for their phone numbers or email addresses.
 Whether you interact with existing customers, new or prospective clients, create a communication channel.
 Do not gather contact information without asking the customer first.
 If you send messages and emails just to sell, the customer will get bored and want out of your mailing list.
 However, if the communication is engaging, and you are interested in how the customer is doing, a lasting relationship will develop.
 For example, you could do a customer survey or call in a few customers for a group survey over a cup of tea.